Kyle Mahowald

 About me (him)

 I am an assistant professor in linguistics at University of Texas at Austin (formerly at UCSB).
 I’m accepting students, am a member of the Computational Linguistics Research Group here at UT, and am part of the wider UT Austin NLP community.I am interested in what modern computational language models can tell us about human language and the human mind, how linguistic efficiency can explain aspects of linguistic behavior and typology, and a variety of other topcis in the cognitive science of language space.
 I also have interests in quantitative methods in the sciences.
+I am a winner of an NSF CAREER Award (2024-2029).

 I graduated with my Ph.D. from Ted Gibson’s psycholinguistics lab in MIT’s Brain and Cognitive Sciences department and did my postdoc with Dan Jurafsky (CS/Linguistics) and Dan McFarland (Graduate School of Education) at Stanford.
 Before that, I was a Marshall Scholar at Oxford University studying linguistics with Mary Dalrymple and Aditi Lahiri.
 And before that I was an undergrad in English at Harvard.11 About me: Me is the first person object pronoun in English.
 It goes back to the accusative and dative in Old English and before that to an Indo-European pronoun that would probably remind you of me.